RiceaRaul/gta-v-map-leaflet/README.md

-# GTA V MAP LEAFLEAT
+# GTA V MAP LEAFLET
-GTA V MAP LEAFLEAT is a MAP  based on LEAFLET.
+GTA V MAP LEAFLET is a MAP  based on LEAFLET.

 ## Features